 multiple runs of

-spack flake8 just to re-compute line numbers and
+spack style just to re-compute line numbers and

-makes it much easier to fix errors directly off of the Travis output.
+makes it much easier to fix errors directly off of the CI output.

 Spack uses Sphinx to build its documentation.
 In order to prevent things like broken links and missing imports, we added documentation tests that build the documentation and fail if there are any warning or error messages.